Japanese armour: History

-In the Muromachi period (1336–1573), the production process of armor became simplified, and mass production became possible at a lower cost and faster rate than before.
-The scales of traditional armor were connected to each other with cords in a style called kebiki odoshi (毛引縅), which was so dense that the entire surface of the scales was covered with the cords.
-In this period, on the other hand, a new method called sugake odoshi (素懸縅) was adopted, in which the scales of armor were sparsely connected to each other by two cords.
-The method of overlapping armor scales was also simplified.
-The traditional style of armor scales was the honkozane (本小札), in which half of the scales were overlapped and connected to each other.
-In this period, on the other hand, a new style of scales called iyozane (伊予札) was developed, in which one-fourth of the scales were overlapped and connected to each other.
+In the Muromachi period (1336–1573), the production process of armour became simplified, and mass production became possible at a lower cost and faster rate than before.
+The scales of traditional armour were connected with cords in a style called kebiki odoshi (毛引縅), which was so dense that the entire surface of the scales was covered with the cords.
+During this period, another new method, called sugake odoshi (素懸縅), was adopted, in which two cords sparsely connected the scales.
+The technique of overlapping armour scales was also simplified.
+Traditional-style scales were the honkozane (本小札), in which half the scales overlapped and were connected.
+During this period, a new style of scales, iyozane (伊予札), was developed, in which one-fourth of the scales were overlapped and connected.